quantixed/VolcanoPlot/README.md

 Due to potential differences in LFQ values between files, the default is to display the mean of ratios rather than the ratio of means.
 Paired T-test is the default test, otherwise this option will give equivalent outputs as for a single file.

+For both types of analysis it there is an option to give Perseus style processing.
+When this option is checking the difference is calculated by subtraction using log2 transformed LFQ data, rather than a ratio of the linear data.

 ## Manual analysis

-Analysis can also be started manually from the Macros menu.
+Analysis can also be started manually from the Proteomics menu.
 In this case, supply data (intensity, LFQ_Intensty or peptides) for the conditions you want to analyse (with logical naming) and also the protein names.
 These need to be in TextWaves with names `NAME` and `SHORTNAME`.

 Minimum data to run (all in `root:`):